ManuGithubSteam/Surface3ProArch/README.md

 Change that line to:

-`HandleLidSwitch=poweroff`

-`HandlePowerKey=lock`
+`HandleLidSwitch=lock`

+`HandlePowerKey=poweroff`

-So you can lock the Tablet with the power key and shit it down when you close the type cover.
+So you can lock the Tablet with the Type Cover and power it down when you Press the Power button.

+__NOTE:__ There is a Gnome Setting in "Power" Menu that needs to be changed as well!

 ## Install GDM